 Our monthly Principal's Coffee provides opportunities for parents to come together and discuss important issues concerning the school.
 Parent training is provided by Cassell administration on topics that address academic achievement and accountability.
+We schedule 'Family Nights' with Language Arts activities for families to engage in together.
 Parent workshops are provided for targeted students to help parents support learning in the home.
 Community agencies such as Alum Rock Counseling Center and Foothill Counseling Services provide counseling support to students and parents.
 San Jose Police Department volunteer officers work with parents to resolve issues regarding attendance and proper supervision, as well as provide special programs to support students.
 Parenting classes are offered to parents along with comprehensive Resource Fairs both in the Fall and Spring.